-Henry Winkler ‘slunk out of the restaurant’ after embarrassing encounter with Mick Jagger
+Henry Winkler 'slunk out of the restaurant' after embarrassing encounter with Mick Jagger

 - Jimmy KimmelAmerican talk show host and comedian

 Henry Winkler revealed that he didn’t get no satisfaction when he met Rolling Stones frontman Mick Jagger.
-While speaking with guest-host Anthony Anderson on , Wednesday, the actor opened up about being completely starstruck when he met the singer.
+While speaking with guest-host Anthony Anderson on Wednesday’s Jimmy Kimmel Live!, the actor opened up about being completely starstruck when he met the rock star.

 “I was in a restaurant, and I walked up to Mick Jagger and I said, ‘Hello, I'm Henry Winkler and I have all of your albums,’” Winkler recalled.

-Apparently the rockstar didn’t even turn his head to look at Winkler, he simply said “Henry” and went about his business.
+Apparently Jagger barely even turned his head to look at Winkler, simply saying, “Henry,” and going about his business.

-Winkler’s appearance on the show came just a day after he received an Emmy nomination for his role in the HBO series Barry.
+Winkler’s appearance on the late-night show came just a day after he received an Emmy nomination for his role in the HBO series Barry.
 He won his first-ever Emmy in 2018 for playing the same character.

 Jimmy Kimmel Live! airs weeknights at 11:35 p.m. on ABC.